matt-daneshvar/laravel-survey/readme.md

 @include('survey::standard', ['survey' => $survey])
 ```

+#### Question Types
+These are the question types included out of the box:

+- `text` - Accepting text answers
+- `number` - Accepting numeric answers
+- `radio` - Options presented as radio buttons, accepting 1 option for the answer
+- `mutliselect` - Options presented as checkboxes, accepting multiple options for the answer

 #### Customizing the Views
 To customize the boilerplate views shipped with this package run `package:publish` with the `views` tag.
 ```bash